Chinese Egg Fried Rice With Vegetables

 - additional chopped green onions

 - Vegetables: Almost anything will do.
-Good options are peppers, mushrooms, onions, celery, carrots, boy choy, cabbage, bean sprouts, peas, corn, green beans, green onion, edamame, snap peas, cauliflower, spinach.
+Good options are bell peppers, mushrooms, onions, celery, carrots, boy choy, cabbage, bean sprouts, peas, corn, green beans, green onion, edamame, snap peas, cauliflower, spinach.

 - Frozen vegetables - If you don't feel like chopping or need extra vegetables, you can add frozen vegetables (no need to defrost).